How Solar Works - Understanding The Differences

 There are 3 main factors that determine whether your home is a good candidate for solar energy in the Midwest:

-• Does it get a good amount of direct sunlight (not overly obstructed by shade)?
+• Does it get a sufficient amount of direct sunlight (not overly obstructed by shade)?

 • What is the orientation of the roof (technically “Azimuth,” which means North, South, East, and West)?